Unlocking agricultural potential through bundled services? Experimental evidence from a digital platform in Ghana

 Sample size: planned number of observations

 At baseline, we interviewed 1,363 farmers.
-We plan to interview the same farmers for at least two follow-up surveys.
-This will result in a total of 4,089 observations across three survey rounds.
+We had to drop four farmers from our sample who stated that they did not cultivate soybeans, nor were they planning to cultivate soybeans in the future and we had to drop one respondent who was the only one in their farmer group who cultivated soybeans.
+This reduces the number of farmers to 1,358.
+We plan to interview the same farmers for the second baseline and the follow-up survey.
+This will result in a total of 4,074 observations for outcomes measured in all three survey rounds and 2,716 observations for outcomes measured in two survey rounds.
 In addition, depending on available financial resources, we plan to conduct one or two short phone surveys.
 We anticipate an attrition rate of approximately 5% due to factors such as non-response, traveling, migration, and death.
 We will observe and document any kind of attrition carefully.
 We will analyze whether it is systematically related to the treatment status.

 Sample size (or number of clusters) by treatment arms